 Our Mission is to develop new opportunities, quality placements and work experience opportunities for adults with learning disabilities.
 The aim of these placements is to increase their quality of life, levels of confidence and self-esteem and where possible and appropriate to progress individuals into employment.

-Our Vision is to have buoyant sustainable social enterprises offering an ever-broader range of opportunities for adults with learning disabilities.
+Our Vision is Empowering Lives!
+We are a buoyant sustainable social enterprises offering an ever-broader range of opportunities for adults with learning disabilities.
 The organisation wants to develop their skills and confidence, general health and wellbeing and where possible and appropriate to empower individuals in their journeys towards independent living and supported employment.